 Mix the flour with salt and chilli flakes, add 1 tablespoon of the oil and the rest of the ingredients including the milk and mix well, adding water to make a soft almost sticky dough.

-On a clean surface, dust some dry flour; knead the dough with your palms for about 5 minutes till it becomes elastic.
-Oil it with the remaining olive oil and put it in a bowl to rise for 1 hour, cover with a clean damp cloth/ cling wrap.
+On a clean surface, dust some dry flour; knead the dough for about 5 minutes till it becomes elastic.
+Oil it with the remaining olive oil and put it in a bowl, cover with a clean cloth or a lid and leave to rise for at least an 1 hour, or until it doubles in volume.

-After an hour, take the puffed up dough, punch it down and knead again.
-Divide into two equal portions, on a floured surface with a rolling pin roll out into a ½ inch thick rectangle.
+After an hour, take the puffed up dough, punch it down gently and knead again for a minute and divide into two equal portions.
+On a floured surface with a rolling pin roll out into a ½ inch thick rectangle.

 Mix all the ingredients for the filling together.

 Spread half of the filling on the rolled out dough.
 Lift up two ends of the roll and roll it in gently to make a cylinder.
-Slice into 4-5 equal parts and place it in a greased baking tray.
+Slice into 6 pieces, about an inch and a half wide and place it in a greased baking tray.
 Repeat with the rest of the dough and filling.

-Cover the rolls and let them rise for 30 minutes.
+Cover the rolls and let them rise for 45 minutes or until they double in volume.
 Brush with the olive oil glaze, sprinkle sesame seeds liberally on top.

 Note: Oven temperatures and hence baking times may vary.
 Do a skewer test to check for doneness.